 |Rationale||Poisonous||Edible plants - names||Plants - pictorial||Fruit & nuts||Recipes|

-When we lived in Burwell, we had eating apples in our garden and wild apples are available in Priory Wood, about a kilometre away.
-Most of these wild apples are quite eatable even if manu are a little insipid, though none are really outstanding.
-But about 100m from our house is a wild apple which drops small fruits, maximum diameter about 50mm, most a lot smaller. the tree starts to flower early, has a long flowering season and is pretty.
+When we lived in Burwell, we had eating apples in our garden and random apples are available in Priory Wood, about a kilometre away.
+Most of these random apples are quite eatable even if manu are a little insipid, though none are really outstanding.
+Cider Apple Tree About 100m from our house is an old wild apple which drops small fruits, maximum diameter about 55mm, most a lot smaller.
+The tree starts to flower early, has a long flowering season and is pretty.
 It also flowers and fruits prolifically almost every year (2020 has not been so good).
 In part this may be caused by its position: to one side it has a concrete area, beneath which it will be permanently damp and to the other is a deep ditch with water in it.
 The tree is very old - none of the local residents remember a time when it was not there.

 One day in 2016 my wife tried one: it was hard, astringent and sharp.
 But as well it had incredible flavour - more than any other apple we have tried.
 So I picked up some and made them into vinegar.
 It was the best apple vinegar we have ever tasted.
 So good in fact that I decided to make cider from it the following year.
 That was 2017 when the resulting cider was excellent.
 It is a little to acid on its own, so we mixed with eating apple juice.

 If you press apple pulp to extract the juice and leave it in a suitable vessel (such as a demi-john with airlock) so air cannot enter and carbon dioxide can escape, then the wild yeasts present will start to ferment the sugars and you should get cider.
 There is a lot more about cider-making on Andrew Lea's www site and his book is excellent.

 There is also a Google group - the Cider workshop but it has lots of expertise and can make cider production appear more complicated than it is.